The EV world was recently taken aback by Tesla’s historic price drop across their entire lineup…

 April 2023

 On 4/18/2023, Tesla lost some of the tax credit for the Model 3 Standard Range (which moved to $3,750), and the Model Y Long Range AWD completely.
-The Model 3 Performance still qualifies for the full $7,500 credit, as does all Model Y variants.
+The Model 3 Performance still qualifies for the full $7,500 credit, as do all Model Y variants.
 Tesla also made another huge price drop to compensate for that, with Model 3 now starting under $40k, and Model Y starting at $46,990.

 Note: as if these changes weren’t enough of a rollercoaster, there have been two additional changes since April 2023, one minor and one major (though mostly for the Model 3, not the Model Y).